-Well, the answer is that I know that it’s 2019; it’s other people that don’t.
-I know that Fascist régimes, individuals, and organisations are (or were) totalitarian beyond our wildest dystopian, monstrously amoral, and truly terrifying examples of the evil that human beings are capable of.
+Well, the answer is that I know all this; it’s other people that don’t.
+I know that Fascist régimes, individuals, and organisations are (or were) totalitarian beyond our wildest dystopia, monstrously amoral, and truly terrifying examples of the evil that human beings are capable of committing.
 Other students, however, seem perfectly happy to debase, dilute, and devalue the term to such an extent that the word ‘fascism’ has no meaning except in so far as it signifies ‘something not desirable’.
-(And before I’m castigated by ill-informed, bourgeois students: George Orwell wrote that, not me.)
+(And before I’m castigated by ill-informed, bourgeois students, George Orwell wrote that, not me.)

 Not that Orwell would be happy to see his thoughts on the matter vindicated by contemporary political discussion, as nowadays anything that has the audacity to be somewhat objectionable is now lazily smeared with the F word.
 Brexit?
 Sponsored and advocated by ghastly fascists, of course.
 Donald Trump?
 Adolf Hitler anew, don’t you know!
 TERFs?
 Mussolini didn’t think trans-women were women either, you backwards troglodyte.
 Oh, and don’t even get me started on those Waffen-SS officers that patrol the Israel-Palestine border.